umple/umple/.github/ISSUE_TEMPLATE.md

-This is a *guide*, please remove unecessary sections as relevant.

-## Checklist

-Before reporting an issue, please check the following:

-* [ ] The issue does not exist already
-* [ ] Using Java 8
-* [ ] The issue exists in the current `master` branch
+This is a *guide*, please remove this preamble and other irrelevant sections.
+Use [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for formatting. *Before writing*, please search to ensure the issue doesn't exist, and verify you are using the latest `master` branch and using Java 8.

 ## Brief Description

 Brief, one or two sentences explaining the problem.

-## Steps to Reproduce
+## Minimum Steps to Reproduce

 This is a **minimum** test case to validate the problem.
-Do not post large amounts of irrelevant code.
-If using a large code sample, feel free to use a [gist](https://gist.github.com/) or [UmpleOnline](http://cruise.eecs.uottawa.ca/umpleonline/).

 1. Step 1
 2. Step 2
 3. Step 3

+If using a large code sample, feel free to use a [gist](https://gist.github.com/) or [UmpleOnline](http://cruise.eecs.uottawa.ca/umpleonline/).

 ## Expected Result

-The expected action
+Expected results.

 ## Actual Result

-The erroneous action

-## Build/Test Log (as applicable)
+Actual results

-Please copy your log output and paste it into a [gist](https://gist.github.com/) and link to it here.
+Please include your build log output.
+If long, please paste it into a [gist](https://gist.github.com/) and link to it here.

-## System configuration (as applicable)

-* Operating System: Linux, OSX, Windows, All
-* Most recent commit ID: Run `git status`, the number will be reported.

-## Misc Information

-Please use Github's markdown formatting for easier reading.
-[Github Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+## Labelling and Assigning

 Add any relevant label's for this issue.
 If you are planning on fixing this issue, or know who will, please assign it.
-Do **not** blindly assign an issue, leave it unassigned instead.
+Do **not** blindly assign an issue unless you are confident who will be fixing the issue.